Inicio/Thinkers Publishing, Libros, Psicología, Medio Juego/Miguel Najdorf – El Viejo – Life, Games & Stories

 Descripción

-known him is a privilege of which I quickly became aware, along with Sergio Giardelli, who had more
+Havingknown him is a privilege of which I quickly became aware, along with Sergio Giardelli, who

-the real Mozart, of course, but referring to someone who reached the highest point of the discipline he
+not the real Mozart, of course, but referring to someone who reached the highest point of the

 I never felt able to call him “el Viejo” (literally “The old man”), as everyone, himself included, called him;